-On this day in 1973, in a highly publicized “Battle of the Sexes” tennis match, top women’s player Billie Jean King, 29, beats Bobby Riggs, 55, a former No. 1 ranked men’s player.
+On September 20, 1973, in a highly publicized “Battle of the Sexes” tennis match, top women’s player Billie Jean King, 29, beats Bobby Riggs, 55, a former No. 1 ranked men’s player.
 Riggs (1918-1995), a self-proclaimed male chauvinist, had boasted that women were inferior, that they couldn’t handle the pressure of the game and that even at his age he could beat any female player.
 The match was a huge media event, witnessed in person by over 30,000 spectators at the Houston Astrodome and by another 50 million TV viewers worldwide.
 King made a Cleopatra-style entrance on a gold litter carried by men dressed as ancient slaves, while Riggs arrived in a rickshaw pulled by female models.
 Legendary sportscaster Howard Cosell called the match, in which King beat Riggs 6-4, 6-3, 6-3.
 King’s achievement not only helped legitimize women’s professional tennis and female athletes, but it was seen as a victory for women’s rights in general.

 King was born Billie Jean Moffitt on November 22, 1943, in Long Beach, California.
 Growing up, she was a star softball player before her parents encouraged her to try tennis, which was considered more ladylike.
 She excelled at the sport and in 1961, at age 17, during her first outing to Wimbledon, she won the women’s doubles title.
 King would rack up a total of 20 Wimbledon victories, in singles, doubles and mixed doubles, over the course of her trailblazing career.
 In 1971, she became the first female athlete to earn more than $100,000 in prize money in a single season.
 However, significant pay disparities still existed between men and women athletes and King lobbied hard for change.
 In 1973, the U.S. Open became the first major tennis tournament to hand out the same amount of prize money to winners of both sexes.